 Loneliness in cats can lead to health concerns.
 Equally, excessive interaction is exhausting for cats and makes them irritable.
 It’s critical that you understand your pet’s socialization needs.
-We aim to help you learn how much company your cat enjoys, and when they’ll welcome it.
+We aim to help you learn how much company your cat enjoys, and when she’ll welcome it.

 - 1 Are Cats Solitary Animals?

-- 2 Why are Cats So Antisocial?
+- 2 Why Are Cats So Antisocial?

 - 3 Why are Cats Independent?